opengauss-mirror/website/app/en/privacy/index.md

 - Any personal data you publicly disclose on the community website will be stored in the relevant code repository, and historical records will persist even after deletion of such data.

-**<u>We will respond to your request within one month unless otherwise required by applicable laws and regulations.</u>** Please note that under certain circumstances, such as when we are unable to verify your identity or when your request exceeds the scope of your rights under applicable laws, we may reject your request.
+**<u>Generally, we will respond to your request as soon as possible, unless otherwise required by applicable laws and regulations</u>**.
+Please note that under certain circumstances, such as when we are unable to verify your identity or when your request exceeds the scope of your rights under applicable laws, we may reject your request.
 Should this occur, we will inform you in writing of the rejection and detail the grounds for our rejection.

 You may change the scope of your authorization for our collection of your personal data or withdraw your authorization.
 However, your withdrawal of consent or authorization does not affect the lawfulness of processing based on your authorization prior to its withdrawal.